 An ambulance service connects the Surgical and Medical Centre in Anabah to a network of 18 First Aid Posts (FAPs) and Primary Health Clinics (PHCs), opened by EMERGENCY in the Panjshir Valley and in the neighboring provinces of Kapisa, Parwan, Badakhshan, and on the Salang Pass.
 The staff in our FAPs stabilize patients and, if required, arrange onward transportation to Anabah for further treatment.
 This wider network of services ensures access to first aid for those in more isolated regions; cut off for much of the year by snow and a lack of decent road infrastructure.

-Following the success of our well-established gynaecology and surgery specialisation programs, a new agreement with the Afghan Ministry of Health allowed us to launch a course for a paediatrics specialisation in our hospital in Anabah in June 2014.
-Using classroom lessons (following the local programme) and on-the-job training, the course will last three years, during which our international staff will be training local doctors.
+Following the success of our well-established gynecology and surgery specialization programs, a new agreement with the Afghan Ministry of Health allowed us to launch courses for pediatric specialization in our hospital in Anabah in June of 2014.
+Using classroom lessons and on-the-job training, the courses last three years, during which our international staff train local doctors.
 With around 900 children examined in our Outpatients Department, 80 admitted for hospital care, and 200 treated in neonatal intensive care every month, practical training is a fundamental part of the program.

 Location: Anabah, Panjshir Valley

 Bed Capacity: 66

 Facilities: A&E, Outpatients clinic, 2 Operating theatres, Sterilisation, Intensive care, Wards, Physiotherapy, Radiology, Laboratory and Blood Bank, Pharmacy, Classrooms, Playroom, Technical and auxiliary services.